Nuckolls-Jefferies House – Pacolet, South Carolina

 Nuckolls and his wife had no children, and the home left the family after their deaths in the mid 1850s.
 It changed hands a few times before John D. Jefferies acquired the property in 1875.
 He noted that the home was in a “pitiable state” when he bought it, leaving him to make serious repairs and alterations, including the removal of the double piazzas.
 Many of the Neoclassical details seen on the house today are a result of the late nineteenth century restoration.
 The home was restored again in 1996.

-The Nuckolls-Jefferies House is listed in the National Register, which adds the following:
+The Nuckolls-Jefferies House is listed in the National Register: